Generalized symmetry superalgebras: Bilinears of Killing Spinors

 We know that if $(\psi\overline{\phi})_p+(\phi\overline{\psi})_p$ is a KY $p$-form, then the one higher degree bilinear $(\psi\overline{\phi})_{p+1}+(\phi\overline{\psi})_{p+1}$ satisfies Case 2 and is a CCKY $(p+1)$-form.
-Thus, from (25), we obtain
+Thus, from (29), we obtain

-This is nothing but the condition of special KY forms in (29) for $c=-4\lambda^2$.
+This is nothing but the condition of special KY forms in (20) for $c=-4\lambda^2$.
 So, $(\psi\overline{\phi})_p+(\phi\overline{\psi})_p$ is a special KY $p$-form in this case.

-On the other hand, if $(\psi\overline{\phi})_p+(\phi\overline{\psi})_p$ satisfies Case 2 in (25), then it is a CCKY $p$-form.
-We can calculate the covariant derivative of $\delta\left[(\psi\overline{\phi})_p+(\phi\overline{\psi})_p\right]$ from (25) as
+On the other hand, if $(\psi\overline{\phi})_p+(\phi\overline{\psi})_p$ satisfies Case 2 in (29), then it is a CCKY $p$-form.
+We can calculate the covariant derivative of $\delta\left[(\psi\overline{\phi})_p+(\phi\overline{\psi})_p\right]$ from (29) as

 We know that if $(\psi\overline{\phi})_p+(\phi\overline{\psi})_p$ is a CCKY $p$-form, then the one lower degree bilinear $(\psi\overline{\phi})_{p-1}+(\phi\overline{\psi})_{p-1}$ satisfies Case 1 and is a KY $(p-1)$-form.
-Thus, from (23), we obtain
+Thus, from (27), we obtain

-This is nothing but the condition of special CCKY forms in (30) for $c=-4\lambda^2$.
+This is nothing but the condition of special CCKY forms in (21) for $c=-4\lambda^2$.
 So, $(\psi\overline{\phi})_p+(\phi\overline{\psi})_p$ is a special CCKY $p$-form in this case. \end{proof}

-Since all KY forms and CCKY forms are special in constant curvature manifolds, we have the following \begin{corollary} Killing spinors generate special KY and special CCKY forms and especially all KY and CCKY forms in constant curvature manifolds.
+Since all KY forms and CCKY forms are special in constant curvature manifolds, we have the following \begin{corollary} Killing spinors generate, via the correspondence in Proposition 2, special KY and special CCKY forms and especially all KY and CCKY forms in constant curvature manifolds.
 In general, non-special KY and CCKY forms cannot be generated by Killing spinors. \end{corollary}